ramizkhan99/secure-file-share/README.md

 - Files are encrypted at rest using AES-GCM
 - Role based access implemented
 - Implemented TLS/SSL (currently not working as nginx config broke, will update it soon)
+- MFA supported
+- Uses Vault for storage of encryption key

+> [!CAUTION]
+> This application not at all production ready.
+The TLS certificate is generated and self-signed and the Hashicorp vault image is used in development mode.
+Even the frontend is started in development mode.